 I arrived in Qatar with this growing body of work, experience, and focus on visual literacy.
 In my nine years here, I have contributed to projects with museums, schools, and educational institutions.
 I have also taught community classes at VCU-Q for the majority of those years.
 Classes relate to visual literacy for adults who work with children, illustration and visual storytelling, and reinvigorating drawing and painting practices.
 Regardless of the boarders I live within, my artistic viewpoint of reality develops and evolves.
 I am thankful for the relationships that have come out of this creative exploration.

-Masters in Gallery and Museum Practice (Distinction), UCL-Q, 2020
+Masters in Gallery and Museum Practice (Distinction), University College of London – Qatar, 2020

 Masters in Education (Hons), Endicott College, Switzerland campus, 2010

-Bachelor of Fine Art (Hons), University of Manitoba, 2007
+Bachelor of Fine Art (Hons), University of Manitoba, Canada, 2007

-Diploma in Advanced Graphic Design (Hons), Red River College (full-time 1-year program), 2000
+Diploma in Advanced Graphic Design (Hons), Red River College, Canada, 2000